 1. Zipz Wine – $2.5 Million

-The company was started by Andrew McMurray and J. Henry Scott.
-However, only Andrew pitched the product on season 6 of Shark Tank, asking for $2.5 million for 10% equity.
+Zipz shot to fame for popularizing single-serve wine in creative packaging.
+The business was started by Andrew McMurray and J. Henry Scott.
+However, only Andrew pitched the product in season 6, seeking $2.5 million for 10% equity.

 Wine connoisseur, Kevin O’Leary agreed to Andrew’s initial ask with a few adjustments.
 After the show, Zipz faced tough competition and wasn’t able to make a profit.
 As a result, they stopped making wine and focused on packaging other drinks.

-Still, the business makes $600,000 annually and is valued at $1 million.
+Still, Zipz Wine makes $600,000 annually and is valued at $1 million.
 This is a far cry from their initial valuation of $25 million when they entered the Tank!

 2. Vengo – $2 Million

 Traditional vending machines are bulky.
 Vengo vending machines are different; they are small but smart.
-The machines can be installed anywhere as they only need up to two feet of wall space.
+The machines can be installed anywhere and only need up to two feet of wall space.

 These machines were originally called Taxi Treats by founders Brian Shimmerlik and Steven Bofill.
 The duo featured on season seven, asking for $2 million for a 12.5% equity stake.

-Kevin and Lori Greiner made a deal to loan them $2 million at 7% interest for 3% equity, but it didn’t close after the show.
-Vengo raised capital from other investors that valued the business at $50 million.
-Now, Vengo earns $20 million in annual revenue.
+Kevin and Lori Greiner made a deal to loan them $2 million at 7% interest for 3% equity, but the deal never closed.
+Vengo raised capital from other investors at a $50 million valuation.
+Today, Vengo earns $20 million in annual revenue.

 3. Ten Thirty One Productions – $2 Million

 Ten Thirty One Productions was an entertainment company that produced live horror shows.
-Melissa Carbone appeared on season five of the show, asking for $2 million for 10%.
+Melissa Carbone appeared on season five, asking for $2 million for 10%.

 Ten Thirty One Productions was doing well until 2018, an accident at an event in New York led to an expensive lawsuit.
 This pushed the founders to sell the company to Thirteenth Floor Entertainment Group for an undisclosed price.